 7. Choirs accepted for participation in the International Competition are excluded from entering any of the national categories.

 1. No choir may sing the same repertoire in two different competitions, with the exception of the National Choir of the Festival competition, which allows repetition of one piece from another competition.

-2. Piano or one other principal accompanying instrument is permitted in all school and national competitions, apart from the Barbershop category, which is a cappella only.
-Choirs may also use up to a maximum of one additional instrument if indicated on the score.
+2. Piano or one other principal accompanying instrument is permitted in all school and national competitions.
+Choirs may also use up to a maximum of two additional instruments, if indicated on the score.